이몽 Imong (2019-2021)

 또, 그의 아들이.

-Yeon-In Kim, born in South Chungcheong Province, was expelled from university after being arrested for participating in the democracy movement during his undergraduate years.
-Undeterred, he established a publishing house named Him (힘) and continued his activism.
+During the military regime in the 1980s, Yeon-In Kim, born in South Chungcheong Province, was expelled from university after being arrested for participating in the democracy movement as an undergraduate.
+Undeterred, he went on to establish a publishing house named Him (힘) and continued his activism.

 In 1983, he was sentenced to one year and six months in prison under the Public Order Act.
 Between 1989 and 1994, he served a total of two years and ten months under the National Security Act.
 Then, in 2003, an official document recognising him as a contributor to democratisation arrived at his home.